jeremyrovelli/hometest-annalise.ai/README.md

 ### Technical considerations
 It was built in Node.js and relies on the jest test framework.
-The http requests are built and executed using the supertest module, and the asynchronous nature of those test is handled using async/await.
+The http requests are built and executed using the supertest module, and the asynchronous nature of those tests is handled using async/await.

 ## General approach